 Contingent asset documents

-Given the current situation and government guidelines, our requirements for submitting contingent asset documents has changed.
+Our requirements for submitting contingent asset documents have changed.

 - Email documents to [email protected]